tak40/fm-bootcamp-interactive/README.md

 In part 2, we implement Swiper and GSAP libraries to enhance this gallery.
 You can find Part 2 [here](https://github.com/tak40/fm-bootcamp-interactive-gallery2).

 ![Screenshot](assets/images/screenshot.png)

+## Live Site

+You can view the live version of the project [here](https://frontend-masters-image-gallery.netlify.app/)

 ## Features